 The Human Fertilisation and Embryology Authority (HFEA) regulates and licenses fertility clinics.
 You can find out more about IVF techniques, how long treatment may take, how to find a clinic and the costs on their website.
 Most fertility centres advise that you wait for two years after treatment ends before trying to have a baby.

-If you had a complete hysterectomy with your uterus and ovaries removed or after discussions with your partner, family and cancer team (and possibly a fertility specialist) you decide IVF is not a realistic option for you, you may want to consider other options for having a child.
+If you had a total hysterectomy with your uterus and ovaries removed or after discussions with your partner, family and cancer team (and possibly a fertility specialist) you decide IVF is not a realistic option for you, you may want to consider other options for having a child.

-Is where another woman (the surrogate) carries your baby through pregnancy for you.
+Surrogacy is where another woman (the surrogate) carries your baby through pregnancy for you.

 Traditional or partial surrogacy is where your partner’s or a donor’s sperm is placed in the surrogate’s vagina.
 This is usually done by artificial insemination and can be done in a clinic or with an insemination kit at home.